omgpointless/mdstream/docs/ADAPTERS.md

 ## pulldown-cmark (optional)

+This adapter is implemented behind the `pulldown` Cargo feature.

 ### Why adapter instead of core dependency

 - `mdstream` aims to support multiple render targets and parsers.